- Cancer Information

-An employer can’t pressure you to resign or dismiss you because you have cancer or are caring for a family or household member diagnosed with cancer.
+Dismissal is the formal term used for “getting the sack” or being fired.
+An employer can’t pressure you to resign or dismiss you because you have cancer or are caring for someone, such as a family member or someone in your household who is diagnosed with cancer.

-All permanent employees are entitled to receive paid personal leave, which includes sick leave and carer’s leave.
+All permanent employees (full-time or part-time) are entitled to receive paid personal leave.

-In general it is against the law to dismiss someone for:
+In general, as long as an employee provides evidence of their illness, it is against the law to dismiss them for:

 - taking paid personal leave (even if they are away for a long time)